MikeG27/Where-was-my-coffe-cup/README.md

-# Where is my coffe cup :coffee: ?
+# Where was my coffe cup :coffee: ?

-"Where is my coffee cup" is a simple research and fun project where computer vision program looking for difference between images and mark them by boundbox
+"Where was my coffee cup" is a simple research and fun project where computer vision program looking for difference between images and mark them by boundbox

 ## Example 1